thepokesimmer/2024-PHB/README.md

 This script overwrites outdated magic items that have been republished.
 Currently, this script does not offer "Legacy" compatibility for magic items from the 2014 rules.

-- When adding this source - For the 2024-DMG to properly integrate with other scripts and overwrite the 2014-DMG please add this script either before or after the 2024-PHB script.
+- When adding this source - For the 2024-DMG to properly integrate with other scripts and overwrite the 2014-DMG please add this script last

+- either before or after the 2024-PHB script.

+# 2025-MM
+Java Script file, for MorePurpleMoreBetter's D&amp;D 5e Digital Character Sheet.
+This script offers content introduced in the Wizards of the Coast, Monster Manual published 02/18/2025.
+This script also offers compatibility with other published scripts for MPMB Digital Character Sheets Designed to work with sheet version 13.2.1
+This script overwrites outdated monsters and beasts that have been republished.
+Currently, this script does not offer "Legacy" compatibility for monsters and beasts from the 2014 rules.

+- When adding this source - For the 2025-MM to properly integrate with other scripts and overwrite the 2014-MM please add this script last
+- add this script after the 2024-PHB
+- either before or after the 2024-DMG script.